 The GSMA defines and maintains the NESAS specifications, which cover assessment of the Vendor Development and Product Lifecycle Processes, NESAS Security Test Laboratory accreditation, and security evaluation of network equipment.
 3GPP defines security requirements and test cases for network equipment implementing one or more 3GPP network functions - specified in Security Assurance Specifications (SCAS).
 The GSMA also defines a NESAS Dispute Resolution Process.
-All these elements combine to form NESAS.
-Figure 3 illustrates the roles of 3GPP and GSMA within the scheme.
+All these elements combine to form the NESAS specifications.